 UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549

-20549 FORM 10-K
+FORM 10-K

-01 URM 10-K (Mar. ✓ ANNUAL REPORT PURSUANT TO SECTION 13 OR For the fiscal year ended December 31, 2018 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or FRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-09383 A BANCORPORATION egistrant as specified in its charter) CALIFORNIA (State or Other Jurisdiction of Incorporation or Organization) 94-2156203 (I.R.S.
-Employer Identification Number) SAN RAFAEL, CALIFORNIA 94901 pal executive offices) (zip code) Registrant's telephone nur mber, including area code: (707) 863-6000 Securities registered pursuant to Section 12(b) of the Act: Title of class: Name of each exchange on which registered: Common Stock, no par value The NASDAQ Stock Market LLC Securities registered pursu uant to Section 12(g) of the Act: None Indic ate by check mark if the registrant is a well-known seasoned issuer, as s defined in Rule 405 of the Securities Act.
-YES $\ \ \ \ \ \ \ \ \ \ \ \ \ $ Indic ate by check mark if the registrant is not required to file reports pursua ant to Section 13 or Section 15(d) of the Act.
-YES \square NO \square the p quired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during as required to file such reports), and (2) has been subject to such filing requirements for Regu nically every Interactive Data File required to be submitted pursuant to Rule 405 of months (or for such shorter period that the registrant was required to submit such files.) not b 405 of Regulation S-K (section 229.405 of this chapter) is not contained herein, and will roxy or information statements incorporated by reference in Part III of this Form 10-K or grow an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging ated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 e accelerated filer ☑ Accelerated filer □ Emerging growth company □ Non-accelerated filer \square emerging growth company, indicate by check mark if the registranted financial accounting standards provided pursuant to Section 13(a) of at has elected not to use the extended transition period for complying with any new or of the Exchange Act. \Box Indic ate by check mark whether the registrant is a shell company (as define ed in Rule 12b-2 of the Exchange Act).
-YES \square NO \square was S Com \$1,072,647,598.47.
-Shares of Common Stock held by each executive of the registrant as of June 30, 2018 as reported on the NASDAQ Global Select Market, we officer and director and by each person who owns 10% or more of the outstanding ed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive
+- - (N Иa rk On ല

+V For the fiscal year ended December 31, 2019 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 193- For the transition period fromto

+Commission File Number: 001-09383

+(Exact name of the registrant as specified in its charter)

+CALIFORNIA

+(State or Other Jurisdiction of Incorporation or Organization)

+94-2156203 (I.R.S.
+Employer Identification Number)

+1108 FIFTH AVENUE, SAN RAFAEL, CALIFORNIA 94901 (Address of principal executive offices) (zip code)

+Registrant's telephone number, including area code: (707) 863-6000

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value WABC The Nasdaq Stock Market, LLC

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES 🗹 NO 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+YES 🗆 NO 🗹

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES ☑ NO □

+Indicate by check mark if whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files.)
+YES 🗹 NO

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer ✓ Accelerated filer \square Non-accelerated filer □ Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES 🗆 NO 🗹

+The aggregate market value of the Common Stock held by non-affiliates of the registrant as of June 30, 2019 as reported on the NASDAQ Global Select Market, was \$1,661,107,564.55.
+Shares of Common Stock held by each executive officer and director and by each person who owns 10% or more of the outstanding Common Stock have been excluded in that such persons may be deemed to be affiliates.
+This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-Number of shares outstanding of each of the registrant's classes of common stock, as of the close of business on February 20, 2019: 26,889,495 Shares
+Number of shares outstanding of each of the registrant's classes of common stock, as of the close of business on February 20, 2020: 27,101,866 Shares